BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/12_1_Accessing_Bitcoind_with_Curl.md

   * `["000b4430a7a2ba60891b01b718747eaf9665cb93fbc0c619c99419b5b5cf3ad2"]` — An array with data
   * `["'$signedhex'"]` — An array with a variable
   * `[6, 9999999]` — An array with two parameters
-  * `[''[ { "txid": "'$utxo_txid'", "vout": '$utxo_vout' } ]'', ''{ "'$recipient'": 0.298, "'$changeaddress'": 1.0}'']` — An array with an array and an ojbect
+  * `[''[ { "txid": "'$utxo_txid'", "vout": '$utxo_vout' } ]'', ''{ "'$recipient'": 0.298, "'$changeaddress'": 1.0}'']` — An array with an array containing an object and a bare object

-With that in hand, you should now be able to `curl` out to the `bitcoind`:
+## Get Information

+You can now send your first `curl` command by accessing the `getmininginfo` RPC:
 ```
 $ curl --user bitcoinrpc:73bd45ba60ab8f9ff9846b6404769487 --data-binary '{"jsonrpc": "1.0", "id":"curltest", "method": "getmininginfo", "params": [] }' -H 'content-type: text/plain;' http://127.0.0.1:18332/
 {"result":{"blocks":1128599,"currentblocksize":0,"currentblockweight":0,"currentblocktx":0,"difficulty":1,"errors":"Warning: unknown new rules activated (versionbit 28)","networkhashps":8658807967387.751,"pooledtx":0,"chain":"test"},"error":null,"id":"curltest"}
 ```
-We provided the method, `getmininginfo`, and the null set `[]` for parameters, and everything else was the standard JSON input.
+Note that we provided the method, `getmininginfo`, and the parameter, `[]`, but that everything else was the standard `curl` command line.

+> **WARNING:** If you get a result like "Failed to connect to 127.0.0.1 port 8332: Connection refused", be sure that a line like `rpcallowip=127.0.0.1` is in your ~/.bitcoin/bitcoin.conf.
+If things still don't work, be sure that you're allowing access to port 18332 (or 8332) from localhost.
+Our standard setup from [Chapter Two: Creating a Bitcoin-Core VPS](02_0_Setting_Up_a_Bitcoin-Core_VPS.md) should do all of this.

-You'll note that the result is another JSON array, which is kind of ugly to read if you're using `curl` by hand.
-That's why `bitcoin-cli` and `curl` libraries exist.
-Fortunately, you can clean it up very simply by piping it through `jq`:
+The result is another JSON array, which is unfortunately ugly to read if you're using `curl` by hand.
+Fortunately, you can clean it up  simply by piping it through `jq`:
 ```
 $ curl --user bitcoinrpc:73bd45ba60ab8f9ff9846b6404769487 --data-binary '{"jsonrpc": "1.0", "id":"curltest", "method": "getmininginfo", "params": [] }' -H 'content-type: text/plain;' http://127.0.0.1:18332/ | jq -r '.'